Tell the truth – I am, on Western Mongolia

 I tried to understand why somebody wouldn’t take you from point A to point B for 5 or 10 minutes without making you pay for it, even if they were supposed to cover that same distance in the first place.
 There was only one person who wouldn’t take our money.
 That was nice of him!

-There’s a sort of dissimulation in the air – and I detest it!
-The people that I came across tended to be ok with me until they had their way and then discarded me altogether.
+There’s dissimulation in the air – and I detest it!
+The people met seemed nice to me until they had their way and then discarded me.
 We were called names in the street, felt rushed and unwelcome in stores.

-As you travel away from Bayan-Ölgii Aimag, things tend to improve and you leave the nasty pressure you feel every single day behind.
+As you travel away from Bayan-Ölgii Aimag, things improve and you leave the nasty pressure you felt every single day behind.

 Tolbo Lake, Mongolia